How to Use a Proxy With Selenium in Python (2024)

 2. You aren't sending RemoteWebDriver requests to the correct URL.

 By default, the Selenium server hub listens on http://localhost:4444.
-So, if you have another process running on the 4444 port, end it or start Selenium Grid using another port.
+If another process is running on the 4444 port, end it or start Selenium Grid using another port.

 If that doesn't solve the issue, make sure you're connecting the remote driver to the right hub URL, as shown below: